 The main features of the most common (type I, classic adult) of PRP are as follows:

 - The rash usually starts suddenly on the scalp and spreads to cover much of the chest and abdomen.

 - The skin on the palms and soles may become thickened and have an orange colour.
-The nails may thicken and be discoloured and sometimes shed.
+The nails may thicken, be discoloured and sometimes shed.